sergey12313/asterisk-declarations/README.md

 Typescript definitions for asterisk dialplan lua api.
 This is intended to be used with [TypescriptToLua](https://typescripttolua.github.io/).

-Please add thea sterisk-declarations path to your `tsconfig.json` compiler options like below:
+Please add thea asterisk-declarations path to your `tsconfig.json` compiler options like below:

 ```js
 {